 The place of meeting is named in the Warrant of Constitution, and the Lodge can be held at no other place, unless its removal is sanctioned by the proper authorities.
-Some Lodges in the provinces have halls of their own, but the great majority are held at taverns.
-The provincial Grand Lodge meetings are generally held in the Town Halls.
+Many Lodges in the provinces have halls of their own, but some are still held at taverns.
+The provincial Grand Lodge meetings are generally held in the Town Halls or other suitable buildings.

-The floor is said to be paved with Mosaic work, which consists of innumerable little stones of different colours, closely united together, so as to imitate a painting.
+The floor is said to be paved with Mosaic work, which consists of innumerable little stones of different colours. closely united together, so as to imitate a painting.
 The floor of Solomon's Temple was thus constructed, and the term Mosaic is supposed to have been derived from the fact that Moses so paved the floor of the Tabernacle.
-Mosaic or tessellated pavements were very common among the ancients; the Romans especially most ingeniously decorated their floors in this manner.
-Several have been discovered in various parts of England.
-In memory of the flooring of the Temple and Tabernacle the Mosaic pavement is always preserved as an ornament of the Lodge, in the tessellated border, which has in its centre a blazing star.
+Mosaic or tesselated pavements were very common among the ancients; the Romans especially most ingeniously decorated their floors in this manner. have been discovered in various parts of England. memory of the flooring of the Temple and Tabernacle. the Mosaic pavement is always preserved as an ornament of the Lodge, in the tesselated border, which has in itscentre a blazing star.